Danny Griffin (footballer): Career

 At age 15, Griffin left high school in Belfast six months early to join St Johnstone.
 He made his professional debut two years later.
 It was while he was with the McDiarmid Park club that Griffin made his international debut against Germany in a 1–1 draw on 29 May 1996 in Belfast and scored his first international goal in a friendly against the Republic of Ireland three years, to the day, later.

 In the following months, English club Derby County offered St Johnstone £1,000,000 for their 18-year-old centre-back.
 Griffin was beginning to develop a good relationship with St Johnstone and he felt there was much more he could learn from Paul Sturrock, so he turned down the move.
 In 1996, Griffin scored an own goal, the only goal of the game, in the Scottish Challenge Cup Final loss to Stranraer.

-After seven years in Perth, Griffin followed manager Paul Sturrock to Tayside rivals Dundee United, for whom he would eventually become captain.
+After seven years in Perth, Griffin followed manager Paul Sturrock to Tayside rivals Dundee United.
+However, he suffered a knee injury that saw him out for four months.
+By December, Griffin made his return from injury.
+On 23 December 2000, he made his return to the starting line-up and played 81 minutes before being substituted, in a 3-1 loss against Hearts.
+On 4 April 2001, Griffin scored his first goal for the club, in a 4-1 loss against Aberdeen.

+Ahead of the 2001-02 season, Griffin was eventually become captain.
 Following injury problems, Griffin lost his regular place and joined English side Stockport County in 2004 as a free agent.
 After being released by Stockport, in December 2005 he signed for Aberdeen.
 Just four months later, however, he was informed that the club would not renew his contract at the end of the season.

 In June 2006, Griffin became one of new Dundee manager Alex Rae's first signings, agreeing a two-year contract.
 On 8 January 2007 he left the club by mutual consent and joined Ross County a week later.
 Griffin was released by Ross County after suffering more injuries.
 He then joined Livingston in January 2009.
 After winning the third division championship with Livingston, Griffin joined Arbroath in June 2010 on a one-year deal where he won the third division title for a second successive season.